Saturday, April 1st, 2023, 0630-1800

 17 miles, elevation 4,300′

-After all the running around, planning, and fretting, it was finally time to start the trail!
+After all the planning, running around, and fretting, it was finally time to start hiking the trail!
 It wasn’t too cold overnight and I slept really well…with earplugs to drown out the highway noise.
 We were up and moving before it was barely light.
-We walked 2 miles on the bike path to get to the park entrance.
+We walked 2 miles on a bike path to get to the park entrance.
 A nice lady picked us up just beforehand but her timed entry permit wasn’t until 9 am.
+Just our luck, the timed entry requirement had just gone into effect this day…go figure.
 The ranger asked her to turn around and wait but let us go in, since we were on foot.
-But now we needed another ride, as it was 18 miles on the road to our start point.
+But now we needed another ride, as it was 18 miles on the road to our starting point.
 We stood at a pull-out for a few minutes until a LE ranger came and told us we couldn’t hitch in the park.
 I tried the excuse that we were just trying to be carbon neutral, but that didn’t fly.
 So back out we went.
-I was feeling grumpy having to walk half a mile back yo where we’d just gotten a ride.
-Then I saw a Tesla approaching.
+I was feeling grumpy having to walk half a mile back to where we’d just gotten a ride.
+I saw a Tesla approaching and figured we didn’t have a chance.
 I’ve dreamed of getting a ride from a Tesla for years but it seems to be one of those cars\drivers that never picks up hitch hikers.
 Perhaps my carbon neutral argument rang true, because wouldn’t you know it, the Tesla stopped!
 Then equally perplexing for me was how to open the door, given the flush handles.

 The 2 Tesla drivers were a father and daughter, Mangesh and Sanjana, from Pittsburgh.
 They were so friendly, we quickly all became friends.
-At the entrance once again, the ranger asked for their reservation and Mangesh couldn’t find the proof that they’d paid the entrance fee.
+At the entrance once again, the ranger asked for their timed-entry permit, which they had, and also their park entrance proof of payment…apparently these are both separate fees???
+Mangesh was struggling to find the correct document on his phone, since his wife had made all the arrangements.
 No bother, Stellar flashed his lifetime park pass and we were easily in (once again).
 So hopefully we saved them some money and\or time in exchange for picking us up.
-We did some tourist stops at all the pull outs and were endlessly entertained by the Tesla’s self driving feature.
-We made it to the Devil’s Garden trailhead by 9 am for the official start of our Hayduke Hike.
+We did some tourist stops at all the pull outs and were entertained by the Tesla’s self driving feature on the twisty road (yikes!).
+We made it to the Devil’s Garden trailhead by 9 am for the official start of our Hayduke hike.

 True to the nature of many of my hikes, but especially the Hayduke, we started on an alternate trail.
-The Devils Garden loop is by far the most popular in all the park, but for some reason, it’s not even a part of the Hayduke route.
-The official start is off a hard-to-get-to 4wd road, kind of in the middle of nowhere.
-I suppose this is fitting for the Hayduke but we chose to go for the most popular.
+The Devils Garden loop is by far the most popular trail in all the park, but for some reason, it’s not even a part of the Hayduke route.
+The official start is off a remote and hard-to-get-to 4wd road.
+I suppose that’s fitting for the Hayduke but we chose to go for the more popular destination.
 For good reason, the touristy loop takes in most of the famous arches and has spectacular scenery.
 We passed so many arches: Pine Tree, Tunnel, Landscape, Navajo, Black and Double O, plus one or 2 I forgot.
 I thought all arches were pretty much the same but there were some pretty cool and unique ones, included several that people can walk under.
 The park no longer allows arches to be walked across on top and access to Landscape arch is completely closed due to a rockfall years ago.
 It’s the longest arch and also the thinnest.

 We spent much of the 3 mile walk with our new friends.
 They loved to take pictures and we got some good ones of us together.
 We took our time, exploring all the side trips and probably adding almost a mile.
 It was really nice just being a tourist.
 Mangesh was especially awestruck by all the natural beauty and it was kind of refreshing to get to see things from his perspective.
 I’ve been blessed in encountering so many incredible landscapes, as I’ve made it almost my job.
 But it’s good to reflect on just how special and unique Arches is, even beyond anything I’ve seen before.

 After searching for about 30 minutes, I finally spotted a series of ramped ledges leading to a gully of broken rock.
-It was an easy descent, with only one ledge of about 5 feet the we needed to downclimb.
+It was a pretty easy descent, with only one ledge of about 5 feet the we needed to downclimb.
 We dropped packs and I simply jumped into the sand below.
 Stellar passed me the packs and then followed.
 That’s how it’s done with 2 people.
-It’s much harder alone.
-Also 2 people tend to make better decisions.
-Stellar at first wanted to try descending in a spot that from my vantage point had a very sheer drop-off.
-So it was good to have multiple eyes…and some good old ‘on second thoughts’.
+It’s quite a bit harder alone.
+Also 2 people can sometimes make better decisions because you can split up to see things from 2 different perspectives.
+Stellar at first wanted to try descending in a spot that from my vantage point on the other side of the bend in the rim, had a very sheer drop-off.
+It’s good to have multiple eyes…and some good old ‘on second thoughts’.

 We took a lunch break in the valley.
 We hadn’t even made it 4 miles all morning but we weren’t in a hurry.
 I did note that we still had 10 miles to go to a reliable water source and I was down to less than a liter, having only started with less than 2.
 This is par for the course for me and I knew I could easily make it.
-The temperatures were still on the cool side.
-Still, we definitely needed yo make it as far as Willow Springs before the end of the day.
-We pressed on through the expansive valley, with stunning views to the La Sal’s to the southeast.
+The temperatures were on the cool side.
+Still, we definitely needed to make it as far as Willow Springs before the end of the day.
+We pressed on through the expansive valley, with stunning views of the La Sal’s to the southeast.
 We did our best not to walk through thickets of cryptobiotic soil…a living organism than grows right on top soil and rock.
 It takes years for it to grow but is easily trampled in a second.
-Avoiding the stuff would be a recurring theme for the whole hike but it was especially important not to leave a lasting impact in a national park.
+Avoiding the stuff would be a recurring theme for the whole hike but it was especially important not to leave a lasting impact in a national park (where there are no cows to destroy the crypto, as is always the case elsewhere).
 We walked in a small wash for as long as we could.

-We came to an intersection of dirt roads and were finally back on the official route.
+We came to an intersection of dirt roads and were finally on the official Hayduke route.
 A LE ranger was waiting there and asked us some questions about our route.
-Once he learned that we didn’t plan to camp in the park, he let us go on our way.
-The Hayduke weaves to the west of the park and follow the border south.
+He suspected that we had illegally camped along the Devil’s Garden trail…which thankfully we hadn’t.
+Once he learned that we didn’t plan to camp in the park this night, he wished us well on the rest of the journey.
+The Hayduke weaves to the west of the park and follows the border south.
 There are a few spots where it’s easy to ditch out onto BLM land, which doesn’t require a permit for camping.
 Of course that was exactly our plan.
 We followed jeep roads for most of the afternoon, enjoying easy travel and nice views of the Marching Men rocks.
 Only 9 jeeps passed us all day, 5 of which were in a caravan.
-I was surprised and relieved there weren’t more, given that it was Jeep Safari week, when thousands of jeeples (jeep people) descend on the area.
+I was surprised and relieved there weren’t more, given that it was Jeep Safari week, when tens of thousands of jeeples (jeep people) descend on the area.